 Surfing apparel and accessories label Billabong was one of Australia's fastest growing brands during the 2000s, and among the country's most valuable companies.
 The group delivered additional growth by acquiring a string of other sports apparel and accessories businesses, including Element skateboards and footwear, RVCA clothing, Xcel wetsuits and Von Zipper sunglasses.
 However the debt burden caused by that rapid expansion, accompanied by the slowing global economy, began to weigh heavily on Billabong in 2011, leading to talks with a number of buyout firms.
 As performance gradually worsened, one after another prospective buyer pulled out of talks, and the group only just avoided a full collapse with a last-minute deal in summer 2013 with a group of investors including private equity firm Oaktree Capital.
 Neil Fiske was appointed as CEO and set about gradually selling or closing under-performing brands and retail outlets to concentrate on a collection of core brands.
 Revenues for the year to 2017 were around US $750m - less than half the figure achieved a decade earlier - and the group reported a greatly increased net loss on goodwill write-offs against several of its remaining brands.
 Billabong's main rival, US-based Quiksilver suffered a similar slowdown in the early 2010s as interest in surfing waned.
 It filed for bankruptcy in 2015, and was itself also acquired by Oaktree Capital.
 After years of on-off negotiations, Billabong accepted an Oaktree-engineered takeover offer from Quiksilver's parent company Boardriders Inc at the end of 2017.
 That deal is awaiting shareholder approval.
 Billabong was founded in 1973 by champion surfer Gordon Merchant and his wife Rena to make surfing apparel and accessories.
 It began distributing overseas in the 1980s through licensees, and gradually moved into other extreme sports including snow and skateboarding.
 Merchant stepped down from an executive role in 2010 but remained a director and significant minority shareholder.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
+Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Capsule checked 9th February 2018